Lightning-AI/models/README.md

 )
 ```

-You can also use model store sto together with [LitLogger](https://github.com/gridai/lit-logger) to log your model to the cloud storage.
+You can also use model store together with [LitLogger](https://github.com/gridai/lit-logger) to log your model to the cloud storage.

 ```python
 import os